REANNZ/etcbd-public/README.md

 Run the setup script:

     ./admintool-setup.sh admintool.env

+Please note: the `admintool-setup.sh` script should be run only once.
+Repeated runs of the script would lead to unpredictable results (some database structures populated multiple times).
+Also, for most of the configuration variables (except those listed below), re-running the script is not necessary - restarting the containers should be sufficient (`docker-compose up -d`).
+The following variables would are the ones where a container restart would NOT be sufficient:
+* `SITE_PUBLIC_HOSTNAME`: if this value has changed after running `admintool-setup.sh`, besides restarting the containers, change the value also in the Sites entry in the management interface at https://admin.example.org/admin/
+* `REALM_COUNTRY_CODE`: if this value has changed after running `admintool-setup.sh`, besides restarting the containers, change the value also in the Realms entry in the management interface at https://admin.example.org/admin/
+* `ADMIN_USERNAME`, `ADMIN_EMAIL`, `ADMIN_PASSWORD`: if any of these values has changed after running `admintool-setup.sh`, besides restarting the containers, change the value also in the account definition in the Users table in the management interface at https://admin.example.org/admin/
+* `DB_USER`, `DB_NAME`, `DB_PASSWORD`, `DB_HOST`: changing these values after database initialization is an advanced topic beyond the scope of this document.
+Please see the Troubleshooting section below.
+* `REALM_EXISTING_DATA_URL`: changing this value after database initialization is an advanced topic beyond the scope of this document.
+Please see the Troubleshooting section below.

 At this point, please become familiar with Docker-compose by following our [Introduction to Docker-compose](Docker-compose-intro.md):